enhanced in 2019

 Districts: gewürztraminer is best known in wines from Alsace, Germany, the U.S. West Coast, and New York.

 Typical taste in varietal wine: fruity flavors with aromas of rose petals, peaches, lychees, and allspice.
-A Gewürztraminer seems generally not as refreshing as other types of dry whites.
+A Gewürztraminer often seems not as refreshing as other types of dry whites.

 Food pairings: dry versions go well with fish, chicken and pork dishes.
 The crispiness of a Riesling works very well with tuna and salmon while the acidity level intermingles with the slight smokiness of the eel and cuts through the layers of spicier Japanese foods.